10 Panel Drug Test (Drugs of Abuse Testing), Urine Popular

 Those who are taking this test should not drink excessive liquids before providing the urine sample.
 Some believe that drinking large amounts of water before a urine drug test can hide or reduce the chances of a positive result, but all this will do is risk an invalidating the test.
 An official ID card will be needed.

 When at your selected lab to take the test, the lab technician who is responsible for performing the drug test will provide you with instructions.
 The process is quite simple, as you will be asked to use the restroom and provide a urine sample in a container.
-You may be monitored by someone of the same sex to ensure you do not tamper with the urine sample.

 Explaining the Results